Resource Management and Circuit Scheduling for Distributed Quantum Computing Interconnect Networks: Proposed QCirc Scheduling methods

 \section{Proposed QCirc Scheduling methods}

 In this section, we consider the problem of QCirc scheduling for the DQC network described above.
 Our primary objective is to schedule a set of quantum circuits and allocate a subset of QPUs to each of them.
 The set of input quantum circuits is denoted by \( \mathcal{QC} = \{ \text{QCirc}_m \}_{m=1}^M \), where \( M \) is the total number of circuits.
-The required number of qubits for each circuit \( \mathcal{QC} = \{ \text{QCirc}_m \}\) is represented by \(w_m\).
-We define $K_m^{\max}$ as the maximum allowable number of partitions for $\text{QCirc}_m$, determined according to factors such as data centre policy, circuit size, or error tolerance.
-Throughout this work, we assume a non-preemption model, meaning that once a QCirc begins execution on its allocated QPUs, it runs to completion without interruption.
+The required number of qubits for each circuit \( \mathcal{QC} = \{ \text{QCirc}_m \}\) is represented by \(w_m\). {We define $K_m^{\max}$ as the maximum allowable number of partitions for $\text{QCirc}_m$, determined according to factors such as data centre policy or circuit size.
+This parameter bounds circuit fragmentation, limits excessive inter-QPU communication, and captures practical fidelity constraints and system-level policy requirements.} Throughout this work, we assume a non-preemption model, meaning that once a QCirc begins execution on its allocated QPUs, it runs to completion without interruption.
 Furthermore, each QPU can host at most one partition at any given time, meaning it cannot concurrently execute partitions from different circuits.
 In the following, we propose two primary QCirc scheduling methods.
 The first method, termed \textit{Batch-QCirc Scheduling}, is based on dynamic batch scheduling, where a group of circuits is selected and assigned to QPUs collectively.
 The second method, referred to as \textit{Single-QCirc Scheduling}, assigns each circuit individually.